Department of Taxation and Finance

 - Your New York State subtractions are on Form IT-201, line 32, or Form IT-203, line 30 (Federal amount column).

-- On Form IT-205, your New York State adjustment is the fiduciary share, from Schedule C, column 5, Fiduciary line, that relates to the items of income, gain, loss, and deductions included in the computation of federal adjusted gross income.
+- On Form IT-205, your New York State adjustment is the fiduciary share, from Schedule C, column 5, Fiduciary line, that relates to the items of income, gain, loss, and deductions included in the calculation of federal adjusted gross income.

 Line 20 New York adjusted gross income